SARS-CoV-2 in pets

 If you are ill with COVID-19 (either suspected or confirmed with a test), restrict contact with your pets and other animals, just like you would with other people; have another member of your household care for your pets while you are sick; avoid contact with your pet, including petting, snuggling, being kissed or licked, and sharing food or bedding.
 If you must care for your pet or be around animals while you are sick, wear a cloth face covering and wash your hands before and after you interact with them.
 You should not share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people or pets in your home.
 Additional guidance on managing pets in homes where people are sick with COVID-19 is available from the CDC.

-While we are recommending these as good practices, it is important to remember that there is no reason at this time to think that domestic animals, including pets, in the United States might be a source of infection with SARS-CoV-2.
+While we are recommending these as good practices, it is important to remember that there is no evidence at this time that animals play a significant role in spreading SARS-CoV-2.
+Based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.
 Accordingly, there is no reason to remove pets from homes where COVID-19 has been identified in members of the household, unless there is risk that the pet itself is not able to be cared for appropriately.
 In this pandemic emergency, pets and people each need the support of the other and veterinarians are there to support the good health of both.

 To read full article please visit the AVMA website https://www.avma.org/resources-tools/animal-health-and-welfare/covid-19/sars-cov-2-animals-including-pets